Voice of Tranquility

-Voice of Tranquility is a Filipino rock and metal band formed in 2003 from Taguig City, Philippines and was founded by Valentine, along with Rny Jane Demano.
+Voice of Tranquility is a Filipino rock and metal band formed in 2003 from Taguig City, Philippines and was founded by Val Caroche, along with Rny Jane Demano.

-The band played alongside international artists, Anthrax, Hellyeah, Death Angel, Nervecell (UAE), Kreator, Hatebreed, Bullet For My Valentine, Asking Alexandria, Crossfaith (Japan), The Black Dahlia Murder, Goddamn (Norway), Metal Heads with Broken Hearts (Norway), Asian Core (Japan), Desecrator (Australia), Argies (Argentina), Arah Kiri (Malaysia), Harmong Drive (Norway), Deathtopia (Japan).
+The band played alongside international artists, Anthrax, Hellyeah, Death Angel, Nervecell (UAE), Kreator, Hatebreed, Bullet for my Valentine, Asking Alexandria, Crossfaith (Japan), The Black Dahlia Murder, Goddamn (Norway), Metal Heads with Broken Hearts (Norway), Asian Core (Japan), Desecrator (Australia), Argies (Argentina), Arah Kiri (Malaysia), Harmong Drive (Norway), Deathtopia (Japan).

 History

 Early years (2003–2005)

 Voice of Tranquility hails from Taguig.
 The band was originally named Skit back in December 2003, but in the beginning of year 2005 they have decided to rename the band into Paperdoll, halfway of the same year they changed the band name again into Charlotte.
 The band is composed by a group of high school friends from Saint Francis of Assisi College System-Taguig Campus and St. Ives School in Bagumbayan, Taguig, and was founded by their own drummer, Valentine along with their former vocalist Arnie Jane Demano, former guitarist Philmart Pilande, and former bassist Dexter Miranda who left due to a conflict with their schedules.